Research from the University of Berlin shows that mindfulness meditation could improve quality of life for those living with schizophrenia disorders.

-Researchers created an interview guide to help people with schizophrenia to self-assess their symptoms before and after a mindfulness intervention.
-Twenty-seven interviews were conducted between September 2017 and October 2018.
+Researchers created an interview guide.
+The guide asked participants to assess their symptoms before and after the intervention.
+The intervention was entirely based on mindfulness.
+Twenty-seven interviews were conducted.

 Schizophrenic disorders account for 13% of patients in psychiatric hospitals in Germany.

 - positive symptoms that are amplified by delusions

 - The majority of people with schizophrenia also experience anxiety [READ: Meditation for Anxiety].

 Schizophrenia is often treated with psychological support, psychopharmacology, and cognitive behavioural therapy exercises .
 However, due to financial constraints, many people are unable to receive these treatments.
 Enter mindfulness.

 Mindfulness meditation is a traditional form of Buddhist meditation.
 The word “mindfulness actually means “Remembering”.
 Specifically, remembering to be aware.
 When we practise mindfulness we focus the mind on the present moment with a non-judgmental attitude.

 Mindfulness is about:

 Mindfulness is used in psychotherapy to cultivate a clearer perspective and the acceptance of symptoms .